So here we are. Stuck at home for who knows how long, but maybe it is a blessing in disguise ?

 We learned about this type of thing in history class when we read about the millions who died from the Black Plague, Spanish flu or more recently the bird flu.
 We saw the documentaries on NetFlix, we liked to be scared by this theme over the years watching sci-fi or thrillers on the subject, yet reality is slightly different to my imagination.

 We watched the crowds of crazed people buying up everything from toilet paper to every last drop of pasta and sauce in the shops.
-I watched one lady crying inline scared out of their wits.
+I watched one lady crying in line scared out of her wits.
 Life has been an adjustment so far while under quarantine to say the least, but there have been a few very positive things come out of it all.

 I have also seen a switch in the kids.
 They are closer.
 Ok I am not saying they are the best buds all the time, because they are still fighting, but there have been moments, even hours long, that they have been engaged in a board game, learning how to cooperate and problem solve as a team.
 They also seem to bond over homework, applications to figure out, looking to the other who is going through the exact same thing.
 It’s a bloody miracle!

 We are saving time as well as our sanity.
 We do not have to drop the children off or pick them up from the school at various times of the day, which is often different to our own work schedules.
-We were running back and forth to school from home or back up to twelve times per day!!
+We were running back and forth to school from home or back, up to twelve times per day!!
 We are saving a ton of money on petrol, but more so wasted time following a very badly planned timetable.
 Now our schedules are synchronized perfectly.
-It makes a big difference when students are put in the center when making timetable decision.
+It makes a big difference when students’ needs are put in the center when making timetable decision.
 Child centred.
+Not teacher centered.

 As a teacher, it really hasn’t been a big adjustment.
 We were already giving Skype private lessons, so we knew which apps work well.
 The LivEnglish program for July will most likely be cancelled and maybe even our trip home to Canada in August, but those are small sacrifices to make in the grand scheme of things.
 At the school, the online back office template is a little outdated, but they are working hard on every level to make positive changes.
 They are also available to help parents, students and teachers make the transition to distance learning.
 The best part, all teachers in the world will be Internet savvy and brought into the 21st century!
 It is the dawn of a new day, at last!
 Some were very stubborn at make this step, especially the older generations but I tell you, the students will benefit the most.
 And that is supposed to be our main focus as teachers right?
 Child centered learning, whatever that takes to make that happen.
 I cannot emphasize this enough.

 Today, I will be planting my new plants, sold to me by my neighbour home on quarantine after 33 years open day and night for her flower shop.
 During our four years in Hungary, I have never met her before.
 She works round the clock.
 The other neighbours got together around a fire Monday in full quarantine masks to celebrate the arrival of the newest neighbour, a baby boy born in the morning.
 We had a few drinks to celebrate, the solidarity continues to form on our street.
 We talked, we planned, we unite during hard times.
-We are lucky because this is already the norm for us, we are very close to our neighbours, a group of six families side by side; good mates who even travel together.
+We are lucky because this is already the norm for us; we are very close to our neighbours, a group of six families side by side; good mates who even travel together.
+You cannot buy this kind of comradery.

 As we create the routines of our days to follow during the quarantine, remember to take the time to enjoy it, those moments, and to be present because this too shall pass and eventually it will all be a distant memory.